 Liberalism is a great philosophy, if you are wealthy, because it offers you a double comfort: Not only are you entitled to whatever you've got, but you can also persuade yourself that you are part of a system that is good for everyone (in the long-run).

 However it does not take much imagination to realise that this cannot be the whole story.
 For injustice is a logical consequence of unrestrained economic freedom, and in every decent society there have always been systems, rules or institutions that are designed to reduce the injustices created by economic freedom.

 Just think about what happens if we simply allowed people absolute economic freedom.
-First, those people who are more successful will, over time, may use their economic power to guarantee their own future success and so will make it harder for others to compete.
+First, those people who are more successful may, over time, use their economic power to guarantee their own future success and so make it harder for others to compete with them.
 This is why democratic governments tend to restrict monopolies or replace monopolies with nationalised industries, like the NHS, which work for everyone's benefit.
 It is also why public education and free university education matter, because it reduces the advantage the better-off can buy for their children.

 Second, people who lose out will become more desperate, unable to sell their labour for income or only able to sell it at a very low price.
 This is why democratic government's have been forced to both set minimum wages and to create income security systems to redistribute money towards the poorer half of the population.